Ready to attract new clients with this seo guide for accountants ?

 Accountancy Firm Objectives : Attract Potential Target Clients

-According to Accounting Today , over half of accounting firm clients have been with them for 8 or more years.
+According to Accounting Today, over 50% of accounting practice clients have been with them for 8 or more years.

-So, a user is either looking for an accountant for the first time or they are dissatisfied and looking to switch from their existing one.
+Either a client is looking for an accountant professional for the first time or they are dissatisfied with their current one.

 A phone call or website enquiry